kodsmed/1DV610L3-DayTrader/README.md

 The internal graphdrawer module is set up as a git submodule, so should you want to update it to a later version,
 you can run `git clone https://github.com/kodsmed/graphdrawer --recurse-submodule`.

-### Playing the game

-After the installation process, you can open `http://localhost:3000` (port may vary, but it will tell you what port it uses.) in your browser.
-You select a stock from the dropdown menu, and then click the buy or sell button to buy or sell stocks that stock.
-The stock owned by the player is shown in the table between the dropdown menu and the buy/sell buttons.
-You advance the time by clicking the "Advance time" button at the center bottom of the page.
-When clicking the button,
-the time will advance according to the selected speed, and more stock prices will be revealed and the graph updated automatically.

-If you leave the page or close the browser, the game will be saved, and you can continue where you left off when you return.
-When the year is over, the game is over, and you can see your score and compare it to others on the highscore list.
-At this point the value of your portfolio is rendered as a graph, and you can see how it has changed over time.
-If your score is high enough, you can enter your name and submit your score to the highscore list.

 ## Issues, bugs and limitations